Stories in the Club: Drawn from Life

 ‘STORIES IN THE CLUB: Drawn from Life’ 2018

 Welcome to our ‘Stories in the Club’ page.
 We gather monthly in Mullumbimby to hear tales from community members.
 Last year our theme was ‘Stories of Place: Stories of Hope’ and this years theme is ‘Drawn from Life’.
-I curate the stories and we generally have six tellers telling 8-10 min tales on the second Sunday of the month from 4pm to 5.30pm.
+I curate the stories and we generally have five to six tellers telling 8-10 min tales on the second Sunday of the month from 4pm to 5.30pm at the Mullumbimby Ex-Services Club.
 (Read about February’s huge event here.)

 Why Stories in the Club?